wroth8/nn-discrete/README.md

     1. Create using conda: `conda env create -f environment.yml`
     2. Activate using conda: `conda activate nn-discrete-ecml19`
 3. Set the python path using `export PYTHONPATH="/path/to/nn-discrete"` and change directory using `cd /path/to/nn-discrete`
-4. Run the experiments (replace <dataset> with one of mnist/mnist_pi/cifar10/cifar100/svhn).
-Please note that you have to set the $THEANO_FLAGS environment variable according to your system.
+4. Run the experiments (replace `<dataset>` with one of `mnist/mnist_pi/cifar10/cifar100/svhn`).
+Please note that you have to set the `$THEANO_FLAGS` environment variable according to your system.
     1. To train a model with real weights and tanh activation function run `python experiments/<dataset>/experiment_<dataset>_real.py`.
 The resulting model will be used as initial model for the discrete-valued models.
-    2. To train a model with ternary weights and sign activation functions run `python experiments/<dataset>/experiment_<dataset>_sign.py`.
+    2. To train a model with ternary weights and sign activation function run `python experiments/<dataset>/experiment_<dataset>_sign.py`.
 Requires that i. has finished first.
-    3. To train a model with ternary weights and tanh activation functions run `python experiments/<dataset>/experiment_<dataset>_tanh.py`.
+    3. To train a model with ternary weights and tanh activation function run `python experiments/<dataset>/experiment_<dataset>_tanh.py`.
 Requires that i. has finished first.
-    4. To train a model with ternary weights and sign activation initialized with the model using ternary weights and tanh activation run `python experiments/<dataset>/experiment_<dataset>_sign_from_tanh.py`.
+    4. To train a model with ternary weights and sign activation function initialized with the model using ternary weights and tanh activation run `python experiments/<dataset>/experiment_<dataset>_sign_from_tanh.py`.
 Requires that iii. has finished first.